Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team

 Types of IUDs

-Out of the two options, the hormonal IUD is generally recommended, as it is more effective and tends to have fewer side effects.
-With the copper IUD, you might experience more bleeding and cramps during your periods, particularly if your periods were painful and heavy beforehand.
+Out of the 2 options, the hormonal IUD is generally recommended, because it is more effective and tends to have fewer side effects.
+With the copper IUD, know that you might experience more bleeding and cramps during your periods.

-Overall, it is best to discuss your medical history with your doctor to determine which option is the best for your health.
+Overall, it is best to discuss your medical history with your doctor to determine which option is the best for you.

 How to Get an IUD

 Now that you understand what an IUD is, how it works, and which one is right for you, it’s time to figure out how to get an appointment to have one inserted.
 A great place to go for an IUD insertion is your local Planned Parenthood, which provides high quality reproductive health care to people of all backgrounds.
-If you have a gynecologist, you can also ask them for an appointment; your primary care doctor should also be able to refer you to a gynecologist.
+If you have a gynecologist, you can also ask them for an appointment; your primary care doctor can often put in an IUD (if they are family medicine, internal medicine, or adolescent medicine) or they can refer you to a gynecologist.

 Most of the time, you won’t have to pay for the IUD or the cost of the appointment.
 Under the Affordable Care Act, insurance plans must cover IUDs.
 However, the insurance coverage by IUD brand can vary, so check with your health clinic to make sure you won’t have to worry about the cost.
-If you don’t have insurance, you can look into programs such as Medicaid.
+If you don’t have insurance, you can look into programs such as Medicaid or title X family Planning clinics.
 If you call your local Planned Parenthood clinic, they can also help you figure out how an IUD can be made affordable.

 Preparing for the Appointment